 So after a check-up and a few supplies, we were ready to redo an electrical panel, and with some hiccups – we did it!
 Connected fuses, tested and after installing the first socket we were anxious to know does it really work.
 So we tested with a disc cutter – what a beautiful sound!
 This loud sound signaled that we have safe electricity and I just installed successfully my first electrical panel.*

 And this meant also we are one step closer!
 With some struggles, we managed to rent a container office for weatherproof and safe shelter.
 Working electrical panel enabled us to connect it with it and this meant we have a place to make some food without the grill (which I do love but is damn time-consuming!).
 And most important – we can make coffee!
-You can check out my last post about coffee to understand why it was so important.

 First night at dream home